Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Data Methods

-where $P^\pm_{s,i}(t)=1$ indicates the presence of a seasonal precipitation extreme at grid cell $i$ during season $s$ in year $t$.
-By following the above procedure, no further de-seasonalisation of the precipitation data is necessary, since the grid cell-specific seasonality of precipitation is already taken into account.
-Furthermore, the events are defined for each location independent from the others and therefore spatial heterogeneity is taken into account as well.
+where $P^{+}_{s,i}(t)=1$ ($P^{-}_{s,i}(t)=1$) indicates the presence of a very high (very low) seasonal precipitation sum at grid cell $i$ during season $s$ in year $t$ (Fig.~\ref{fig:rainfall_example}).
+By following the above procedure, no further deseasonalisation of the precipitation data is necessary, since the grid cell specific seasonality of precipitation is already taken into account.
+Furthermore, the events are defined for each grid cell independent of all the others, which means that the specific characteristics of rainfall variability and strength at one location do not influence the definition of events at other locations as it would be the case when considering, e.g., a global (location-independent) threshold for seasonal precipitation.\\\\

-In addition to the precipitation data set, we create similar binary indicator time series for the different ENSO phases (Fig.~\ref{fig:indices}B), e.g. an EP El Ni\~no series $X_{EPEN}(t)$ with $X_{EPEN}=1$ if $t$ marks the onset year of an El Ni\~no period (as defined by the ONI) and $\mathcal T_n$ exceeds $\underline{\mathcal T}$ for at least one month of that considered period.
-All remaining El Ni\~no periods are classified as CP events, yielding a corresponding event series $X_{CPEN}(t)$ (solid and dashed red lines in Fig.~\ref{fig:indices}B).
-The same procedure is applied to La Ni\~na periods, yielding event series $X_{EPLN}(t)$ and $X_{CPLN}(t)$, respectively (blue lines in Fig.~\ref{fig:indices}B).